Ladies, Do You Want to Be a Virtuous Woman? What's That Mean?

 by Pastor Jim Feeney, Ph.D.

-- Summary: Many Christians’ definition of a “virtuous woman” would center on prayer, Bible study, and spirituality.
-But God’s Scriptural portrait of her is surprisingly different.
+Summary: Many Christians’ “virtuous woman” meaning/definition would center on prayer, Bible study, and spirituality.
+Those things are important indeed.
+But God’s portrait of her is surprisingly different.
+Let's let the Bible answer the question, "Who/what is a virtuous woman?"
+Here's God's meaning and definition.

-The Bible speaks of the “virtuous woman”.
-Who is she?
+There's almost an entire chapter on the virtuous woman in the Bible.
+So we're able to answer questions like: What does "virtuous woman" mean?
+Who is this godly lady?
+What Bible verses talk about this virtuous woman?
 How does God in His Word describe her?
 Does she pray faithfully each day?
 Is she used in the gifts of the Holy Spirit?
 Does she consistently do daily Bible study and have regular devotional times?
-The answer? — None of these excellent traits is listed in God’s most extensive description of virtuous women in Scripture.
+The answer? — None of these excellent traits is listed in God’s most extensive and descriptive definition of virtuous women in the Bible.

 Proverbs 31:10, KJV Who can find a virtuous woman? for her price is far above rubies.

-- •• Thanks to the Lord, I found my "Proverbs 31 woman" in 1968 in Anchorage, Alaska.
+- •• Thanks to the Lord, I met my "Proverbs 31 woman" in 1968 in Anchorage, Alaska.
 She witnessed to me and led me to saving faith in Jesus Christ.
-Four years later we were married and have now celebrated our 35th anniversary.
+Four years later we were married and have now celebrated our 35th anniversary of a successful, happy marriage.

 - • Her worth has consistently proven to be “far above rubies”.
 I would describe my wife as “priceless!”
 I consider her to be a woman of God after God's own heart.
 I would readily suggest her as an illustration of the admirable traits that God lists in the following verses.

 Vs. 11 Her husband has full confidence in her and lacks nothing of value.

-- •• A virtuous woman inspires absolute confidence in her husband.
+- •• A virtuous wife inspires absolute confidence in her husband.
 He can “safely trust in her” (KJV).
 She is not impetuous, scatterbrained, or unpredictable.
 Rather, she can be trusted.
+She is a worthy and wise woman.
 Her husband can be confident in her.
 She will never deliberately let him down.